Yinqi93/Yinqi93.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there, my name is Zhao, Yinqi (赵胤淇).
 I'm a PhD candidate in Biostatistics at [University of Souther California](https://pphs.usc.edu/divisions/biostatistics/), advised by [Prof. David V. Conti](https://contilab.usc.edu/).
 My thesis focuses on developing new tools for integrative clustering analysis of multi-view data.
 I also collaborate with researchers from [Center for Translational Research on Environmental Health](https://uscrten.usc.edu/) on applied analytics in environmental epidemiology.
+You can find my resume [here](./assets/pdf/Yinqi_Zhao_resume.pdf){:target="_blank"} (last updated on August, 2022).

 I am an R ethuasiast and passionate about developing open-source tools for various statistical methods.
 Apart from research, you can find me in a random climbing gym around Los Angeles.